Key takeaways

 - Release on valid proof when banking lag is the only issue.

-- Proportional release, restore capacity in line with amounts received.
+- Proportional release: restore capacity in line with amounts received.

 The monitoring dashboard

 A living dashboard converts policy into daily action.
+Without it, even the best written credit limit policy becomes shelfware.

 Essential elements